red-starter/capstone/README.md

 - "QQQ", iShares Russell 2000
 - "IWM", SPDR Dow Jones Industrial Average

-I calculated the performace for each day by getting the (closing - opening) percentage
+I calculated the percentage performace for each day by getting the subtracting the closing price from the price opening and dividing by the opening price.

 # Performance of stock indices
 ![alt text](https://github.com/red-starter/capstone/blob/master/graphs/each_index_change.png)

-afterwards, I averages the perforance for each day across all the indices

 # Aggregated average performance of stock indices
+I averaged the perforance for each day across all the indices

 ![alt text](https://github.com/red-starter/capstone/blob/master/graphs/percent_change.png)

-I normalized the positive and negative tweets as a percentage , here is the final chart tracking the percentage change of the stocks market and the fraction of collected tweets that were negative or positive for a given day.
-I did an inner join on the date indices of each data set.

 # Results analysis

+I represented the positive and negative tweets as a percentage of total tweets.

+This chart contains the percentage performace the aggregate stock values and the percentage of collected tweets that were negative or positive for a given day.

 ![alt text](https://github.com/red-starter/capstone/blob/master/graphs/alllinestogether.png)

+I join on the date indices of each data set.
 The spearman correlation was calculared between the mean stock market performance and the percentange of positive tweets and the negative tweets.
+The spearman correlation was used since I am not assuming a linear relationship.
+The spearman correlation evaluates a monotonic relationship between two continuous variables.

+In a monotonic relationship, the variables change together, but not necessarily in a linear fashion.

 ### The results were `0.2972` and `-0.2917` respectively.